owlcs/ont-map/README.md

 ### Notes, propositions and examples
 * _ru.avicomp.map.Managers_ is the main class to access to the system.
+* An important element of the system is the _ru.avicom.map.MapFunction_ interface, which wraps a SPIN function and is used to map and filter ontology data.
+It supports varargs and its call can contain an unlimited number of nested calls thus representing a function-chain, and therefore seriously extends functionality.
-* API provides access only to those spin functions which acceptable with OWL2 model in mapping terms, all other are hidden or rejected.
+* The API provides access only to those spin functions which acceptable with OWL2 model in mapping terms, all other are hidden or rejected.
 Some examples of reasons of exclusion/hide:
     - `smf:lastModified` - function to get the file timestamp.
 It is excluded since API does not work with the file system or other system resources.
     - `sp:notExists` - function to use as part of SPARQL query (in filter).
 API does not allow explicit queries as functional parameters.
-    - `spinmap:targetResource` - is used implicitly to bind several contexts and create target individuals, in order to control behaviour it is prohibited to use exlicitly.
+    - `spinmap:targetResource` - it is used implicitly to bind several contexts and create target individuals, in order to control behaviour it is prohibited to use explicitly.
-    - `spl:primaryKeyURIStart` - a part of a complex and turbid SPIN-API mechanisms, right now I do not see any possibility and necessity to use this functionality.
+    - `spl:primaryKeyURIStart` - a part of a complex and turbid SPIN-API mechanisms, right now I do not see any possibility and necessity to use that functionality.
 A provided set of functions must be enough to express any mapping between two (or less, or more) OWL2 ontologies with a reasonable schema and data.
     - etc.
-* In addition to the standard spin functions (from `spif`, `spinmap`, `fn` and other builtin spin vocabularies) there are also ONT-MAP functions (such as `avc:UUID`, `avc:currentIndividual`, etc), math functions (`math:log10`, `math:atan2`) and other.
+* In addition to the standard spin functions (from `spif`, `spinmap`, `fn` and other builtin spin vocabularies) there are also ONT-MAP specific functions (such as `avc:UUID`, `avc:currentIndividual`, etc), math functions (`math:log10`, `math:atan2`) and other.
 So, a set of functions that can be used while mapping, has been expanded from one side and narrowed with another.
+* ONT-MAP is a pluggable system: a set of functions can be expanded by adding extensions.
+There is an example of such an extension: [ont-map-ext-factorial](https://github.com/sszuev/ont-map-ext-factorial)
 * All functions are supplemented with complete information about arguments and types to be used as elements of constructor in GUI, any inappropriate usage (e.g. incompatible types) causes an error.
 * API can work only with OWL2 entities: the context arrow connects two [OWL Class Expressions](https://github.com/avicomp/ont-api/blob/master/src/main/java/ru/avicomp/ontapi/jena/model/OntCE.java), to make contexts references [OWL Object Property](https://github.com/avicomp/ont-api/blob/master/src/main/java/ru/avicomp/ontapi/jena/model/OntOPE.java) is used,